-This country-specific Q&A provides an overview to laws and regulations that may occur in United Kingdom – Environment.
+This country-specific Q&A provides an overview of laws and regulations applicable in United Kingdom – Environment.

 What is the environmental framework and the key pieces of environmental legislation in your jurisdiction?